storj/design-docs/20240106-low-io-piece-storage.md

 3. No SSD caching.
 For the purposes of a storage node an SSD cache of a non-trivial amount set up properly would bring the same benefits as more RAM, but it is not always possible to add an SSD to an existing setup.
-Besides, even with SSD cache, the described approach reduces the number of writes performed, prolonging its lifespan and allowing a cheaper consumer devices to perform.
+Besides, even with SSD cache, the described approach reduces the number of writes performed, prolonging its lifespan and allowing cheaper consumer devices to perform.

 #### Start